thomasloven/hass-plejd/README.md

   - DAL-01 is still largely untested.
 If you have a DAL-01 connected to a DALI bus with more than one device, or some non-light devices, please get in touch.

-- All known Plejd lights (except maybe OUT-01) should work
+- All known Plejd lights should work

 - Color temperature is supported for DWN-01 and DWN-02 (and possibly LED-75 and DAL-01, though this is untested)